pygame-community/pygame-ce/docs/reST/ref/image.rst

    aspect ratio, so the returned surface could be smaller along at most one dimension.

+   This function requires SDL_image 2.6.0 or above.
+If pygame was compiled with an older version, ``pygame.error`` will be raised when this function is called.

    .. versionadded:: 2.4.0

    .. ## pygame.image.load_sized_svg ##